pkgranholt/Improved-search-for-used-cars/Presentation.md

 # Introduction

 The idea for this capstone project came from a situation I had a few years ago when I was buying a used car.
 I spent a lot of time researching, finding the best car according to several criteria, among them safety and reliability.
-This information is available online, but it annoyed me that the web site I was using to search for cars didn’t have this information readily available.
+This information was available online, but it annoyed me that the web site I was using to search for cars didn’t have this information readily available.
 It was therefore a time-consuming process of finding certain brands and models that was suitable, and looking these up.
 This project aims to solve that problem, by attaching crash test data and reliability data to a large data set with used cars ads.

 In order to do this, three data sets need to be stitched together.
 The data sets contain used car listings, crash test data and reliability data.
 Each present its own challenge in the wrangling process, and they need to be made uniform for the data sets to compare car models to car models.